 B. This Article establishes minimum requirements for the initial and continued occupancy of all buildings used for human habitation and does not replace or modify requirements otherwise established for the construction, repair, alteration or use of buildings, equipment or facilities except as provided in this Article.

-Chapter 11, Unified Development Ordinance: Building and Housing Code Article 11.6, Housing Code fact in support of such determination and shall issue and cause to be served upon the owner other parties having an interest in the dwelling, an order stating the following:
+Chapter 11, Unified Development Ordinance: Building and Housing Code Article 11.6, Housing Code

 Sec.
 11.6.8.
 Service of Order, Contents